James Hopper (writer): Writing career

 After coaching at the University of California in 1904, Hopper was sent to the Philippines, by the McClure's magazine, to write a new book.
 When they returned to the United States, Hopper joined the McClure's staff in San Francisco.
 He then became a reporter for The San Francisco Call at the time of the 1906 San Francisco earthquake.
 He ended up staying there for two years to teach school.
+Hopper first met Herman Whitaker, George Sterling, and Jack London at Whitaker's home in Piedmont, California.

 In 1907, he and his wife moved to Carmel-by-the-Sea, California where his good friend, George Sterling, had established "Bohemia-by-the Sea".
+There he rented a cottage on Dolores and 9th Avenue, by the beach where he published stories that he hoped to sell to magazines.
+In 1913, Hopper and his wife purchased George Sterling's cottage, when Sterling returned to San Francisco.
+The house burned down in 1924 and he rebuilt it on the same site with thermotite cement blocks, a locally produced fireproof building material.
+In 1938, Hopper sold the house to John P. Gilbert and his wife, the parents of Mrs. Ungaretti.

-There he rented a house by the beach where he published stories that he hoped to sell to magazines.
-In Carmel many of his close associates were friends from his encounters at Coppa's “bohemian” restaurant in San Francisco, including: Harry Leon Wilson, Xavier Martinez, Arnold Genthe, painter Francis McComas and his wife Gene as well as Perry Newberry, Mary Hunter Austin, and Sinclair Lewis.
+In Carmel many of his close associates were friends from his encounters at Coppa's “bohemian” restaurant in San Francisco, including Harry Leon Wilson, Xavier Martinez, Arnold Genthe, painter Francis McComas and his wife Gene as well as Perry Newberry, Mary Hunter Austin, and Sinclair Lewis.
 He was also friends with writer Frederick R. Bechdolt.
 Together, they wrote the fictional novel 9009 about the condition of American prisons and the need for reform.

 Hopper was close friends with novelist Jack London.
 In April 1907, London was aboard his boat, the Snark, when he held the sleeve of a football sweater with his wife Charmian, and Hopper.
-The London's were prepared to embark on a round-the-world cruise.
+The Londons were prepared to embark on a round-the-world cruise.
 London hoisted his old friend's jersey up the mast and flew it like a flag as the Snark sailed past the Golden Gate and out of San Francisco Bay.

 When he left Carmel he returned to Oakland to write stories of his Philippine adventures for Sunset and other magazines.

-Following his return to Carmel, Hopper built a home on the site that George Sterling had a home.
-He became a United States citizen in 1917.
+Hopper gained United States citizenship in 1917.
 During World War I, he worked as a correspondent for Collier's magazine.
 At the end of the war, he became a full-time Carmel resident.
-He was active at the Forest Theater in Carmel.
+He was active at the Forest Theater and the Abalone League in Carmel.

 During the Great Depression in the United States, he served in the WPA's Federal Writers' Project as a state director and later as the northern regional director.